 This document is intended to answer any questions small employers might have about California’s paid sick leave law and its effects on small business owners and their workers.

 The CalSavers Retirement Savings Program is a portable workplace retirement savings program for private sector workers whose employers do not offer their employees a way to save for retirement.
 CalSavers is run by the state and funded by modest employee contributions, so it involves minimal requirements for employers.
-You can learn more by signing up for an upcoming educational event, or read on for an overview of what small businesses need to know about the program.
+You can learn more by watching this introduction video.

 Colorado voters approved Proposition 118 in November of 2020, paving the way for a state-run Family and Medical Leave Insurance (FAMLI) program.
 FAMLI will allow small employers in Colorado to facilitate access to paid time off to their employees when they need to care for a family member.
 This is crucial for small businesses and their employees and a welcomed initiative in Colorado.